HreneanAlin/workshop-react-2025/exercises/PropsStateExercise.md

 - [ ] Prevented quantity from going below 1
 - [ ] Displayed current quantity
 - [ ] Used Tailwind CSS for styling
-- [ ] Imported and used component in Exercise2
+- [ ] Imported and used component in PropsStateExercise

 ## Common Mistakes to Avoid